What is a Patient Advocate?

 Why Patient Advocacy Is Important

 Patient advocacy matters because healthcare is complex, and patients are often asked to manage many responsibilities at once.
-Advocacy can help people stay organized, feel supported, and communicate better with care teams.
+Advocacy can help people stay organized, feel supported, and communicate better with their care teams.

 Improving Healthcare Outcomes